 The degree programme participates in several international projects, this gives students the possibility to gain first insights into the application of the topic.
 In some instances students may even become actively involved in these projects.

 Seminar, students are expected to give presentations in class (in English)

-Type of module: Mode of assessment: Type of assessment: Compulsory Examination Presentation in class (in English) & semes- Compulsory Examination ter project
+Type of module: Mode of assessment: Type of assessment: Compulsory Examination Presentation in class (in English) & se- Compaisory Examination mester project